Health Secretary ‘clueless’ on whether 2030 no smoking target is being scrapped

 In June, a major review led by Dr Javed Khan said smoking should be banned in outdoor spaces such as beer gardens, cafe pavements and beaches.

-The Government-commissioned review said ministers will not meet the smoke free target by 2030 without urgent reforms being brought in.
+The Government-commissioned review said ministers will not meet the smoke-free target by 2030 without urgent reforms.

-A Department of Health and Social Care spokesman insisted “no decisions have been taken” over the target.
+A DHSC spokesman said the position on publishing the tobacco plan this year had not changed, but could not say whether it would be published in the coming months.

 “We are currently considering the wide range of recommendations set out in the Khan review and how best to take these forward.
 We will set out our next steps for the plan in due course,” he added.